edgecollective/edge-blog/airbox/index.md

 - Home Depot
 - etc

-## COVID-19 and the need for ventilation
+## Background: COVID-19 and the need for ventilation

 Because COVID-19 is an 'airborne' pathogen, and improving indoor ventilation is an important way to attempt to mitigate the risk of indoor transmission of the virus.